-Dealing With the Cost of Long-Term Elder Care
+Dealing With the Cost of Long-Term Older Adult Care

 It is important to plan out how to cover long-term care costs.
 Special insurance, smart estate planning, and other steps can help you plan for your own long-term care or assist in planning for the care of senior relatives.

-Long-term care is care given to individuals when they are unable to perform normal activities like cooking and eating, bathing, getting dressed, cleaning, laundry, and going to the bathroom without help.
+Long-term care is care given to individuals when they cannot perform normal activities like cooking and eating, bathing, getting dressed, cleaning, laundry, and going to the bathroom without help.
 This assistance can come from professionals or other family members.

 In addition to assistance with daily tasks, long-term care can include medical services, such as cleaning and checking equipment, administering injections and medication, and checking vitals.